AngieKay/Chicago-Crashes/README.md

 # Overview
 ![image-1](https://tv-fanatic-res.cloudinary.com/iu/s--57Ju-BKE--/f_auto,q_auto/v1491016337/attachment/chicagopic1) <br />

+We analyzed data from Chicago Data Portal in order to make recommendations to the Chicago Department of Transportation for improving safety and decreasing fatal car crashes.

 # Business Understanding

+Chicago Department of Transportation would like to find ways to decrease fatal car accidents.

+Using the data from Chicago Data Portal, we would like to determine the key features that predict a fatal car crash and make appropriate recommendations.

 # Data Analysis & Methodology

+## Data
+The Chicago Data Portal provides datasets containing details of car crashes from 2013-present.
+We use two of these datasets:

+crashes contains details of each crash incident people contains details of each individual involved in each crash incident [crashes]

+## Selecting a target for prediction:
+## EDA
+## Models

 # Results

+*Final model here

 # Conclusion
+Needs to include (In order to prevent serious injuries and fatalities, Chicago DOT should:
+Increase public awareness of seatbelt and airbag  importance Ensure good lighting on roads
+Investigate sex differences in injury/fatality rate)

 # Next Steps

+Include information about vehicles to explore how car make and model impact severity of injury.
+Further exploration of crashes involving bicycles

 # For More Information
 See the full analysis in the [Jupyter Notebook](google.com) or review [this presentation](google.com).